Hide messageView More

 I exercise to let my anger out.

-A man is wearing headphones and listening to music.
+A girl with headphones on listening to music.

 I listen to music or do another hobby.